kapilkalra04/eye-center-detector/README.md

 	* Model still overfits
 		train_loss 	~ 1.1e-04
 		val_loss 	~ 1.9e-03
 	* Total params: 2,005,768.
 Even with half params than before the NN overfits.
-Therefore reducing the width of our NN was a good idea, Next step is to if data augmentation can help us
+Therefore reducing the width of our FC was a good idea.
+We shall continue to reduce the width FC in CNN_5 and see if we still can overfit our training data